Case Studies Supporting the Turnaround Abilities of the LaKota Team

 A 917-room training center with 250,000 sq. ft. of function space, located near Leesburg Virginia, the property was purchased out of bankruptcy in March 2014.

 LaKota Hotels & Resorts was retained by the new ownership to reorganize and re-energize the operation.
-LaKota brought in new onsite leadership, reorganized the sales and marketing team, developed a limited capital improvement plan and infused a “whatever it takes” attitude.
+LaKota brought in new onsite leadership, reorganized the sales and marketing team, developed a limited capital improvement plan and infused a “whatever it takes” service attitude.
 The result has been one of the fastest and most dramatic turnarounds in the history of the conference center industry.

-Prior to Lakota, The National was in a financial downward spiral that continued into 2014.
+Prior to LaKota, The National was in a financial downward spiral that continued into 2014.
 2013 was the worst year on record, and 2014 was on a path to do even worse.
-Taking the reins in May 2014, LaKota immediately set about to shake up the former operation and set it on a new path by investing in top sales talent, initiating targeted marketing and PR plans, repositioning the property in the marketplace, and carrying out limited high guest impact renovations.
+Taking the reins in April 2014, LaKota immediately set about to shake up the former operation and set it on a new path by investing in top sales talent, initiating targeted marketing and PR plans, repositioning the property in the marketplace, and carrying out limited high guest impact renovations.

 Part of the dramatic success formula at The National has been the addition of several significant corporate and government anchor users which the new LaKota team uncovered, aggressively solicited, and successfully landed…..and equally important, very successfully serviced.